monkingxue/gulp-rn-css/README.md

 # [gulp][gulp]-rn-css  [![NPM version](https://badge.fury.io/js/gulp-rn-css.svg)](http://badge.fury.io/js/gulp-rn-css)

-> a gulp plugin to transform scss/sass/css/less file to javascript object in react-native.
+> a gulp plugin to transform css/nest-css file to javascript object in react-native.

+## Tips

+Hello guys,this is a plugin but its function is not perfect, so I will imporve this plugin, please read the usage carefully.

 ## Installation